 "Consistent with Occidental College’s commitment to creating an academic community that is respectful of and welcoming to persons of differing backgrounds, we believe that students should be excused from class for reasons of faith and conscience without academic consequence.
 While it is not feasible to schedule coursework around all days of conviction for a class as a whole, faculty will honor requests from individual students to reschedule coursework, to be absent from classes that conflict with the identified days.
 Information about this process is available on the ORSL website."

 Examples of Holidays and Days of Conscience

 According to this policy, students must take the initiative to request an excused absence for a religious holiday or day of conscience.
 Students may request a variety of days based on their religious, spiritual, philosophical, or ethical worldview.
-Major holidays and secular days of conscience for 2018-2019 can be found on the Spiritual Holidays Calendar below.
+Major holidays and secular days of conscience can be found on the Spiritual Holidays Calendar on the ORSL website.